acornfish/WorldLoom/README.md

 # Exporting
 You can export your project both in the json format (to be imported later) and HTML format to upload as a wiki website

+# TroubleShooting

+## Npm is not found

+If you have installed nodejs via ...

+Prebuilt installer, Package manager: Reinstall the application and if the issue persists try another method

+Prebuilt binary: Try adding the nodejs installation to the PATH envoriment variable

+Source code: Try another method